plotly/academy/_react/3-with-plotly.md

 Now try opening your application, select a city and, when the forecast has rendered, click on a specific data point in the plot.
 If you see an object logged in your console containing an array called `points`, you're golden!

 Instead of logging the data, we now want to save that data in our state.
-Lets add a new object to our initial state called `selected`, which contains a `date` and a `temp` field.
+Let's add a new object to our initial state called `selected`, which contains a `date` and a `temp` field.
 The date field will be an empty string by default, and the temp `null`:

 ```JS
 // App.js